sueskind/ur-parallel-programming/fortran.md

 !
 For functions/subroutines:
 intent(in)      !
 Read-only variable
 intent(out)     !
 Not supposed to read this variable intent(inout)   !
-Signals that this variable is vor reading and writing optional        !
+Signals that this variable is for reading and writing optional        !
 Marks an optional parameter, use present() to check for presence

 save            !
 Save value over multiple function calls !
-Caution: integer :: i = 5 is the same as integer, save :: i = 5.
+Caution: 'integer :: i = 5' is the same as 'integer, save :: i = 5'.
 It is advisable to only initialize constants at declaration

 !
 For modules:
 private         !
 Module visibility